Getting Building Height Right for the Climate

 Whether height is paramount for reducing the climate impact of buildings depends on who you ask.
 Curcija pointed out that elements of a building’s skin, like high-efficiency windows — or, perhaps, building-integrated photovoltaics — could make up for tall buildings’ gravity-driven inefficiencies.

-Katrina Fernandez Nova at Adrian Smith + Gordon Gill architects says their research on different height configurations did surprise them, and has “shifted our focus at the firm to how we can reduce the embodied carbon of the materials.”
+Katrina Fernandez Nova at Adrian Smith + Gordon Gill architects says their research findings on different height configurations did surprise them and have “shifted our focus at the firm to how we can reduce the embodied carbon of the materials.”

-Ann Edminster asks, “is the net effect of allowing taller and taller buildings serving, or destroying, your efforts at carbon reduction?”
-She predicts ultimately, we will find there is best height for buildings, and it’s in the 6-12 story range.
+Ann Edminster asks, “Is the net effect of allowing taller and taller buildings serving or destroying your efforts at carbon reduction?”
+She predicts that the best height for buildings ultimately will be determined to be in the six- to -12 story range.

 Since we are still loading the atmosphere with vast amounts of heat-trapping greenhouse gases, the answers are urgent.